Tunguska event: Earth impactor model

 The leading scientific explanation for the explosion is a meteor air burst by an asteroid 6–10 km above the Earth's surface.
 Meteoroids enter Earth's atmosphere from outer space every day, travelling at a speed of at least 11 km/s, the escape velocity of the Earth.
 The heat generated by compression of air in front of the body (ram pressure) as it travels through the atmosphere is immense and most meteoroids burn up or explode before they reach the ground.
-Early estimates of the energy of the Tunguska air burst ranged from 10–15 MtonTNT to 30 megatons of TNT (130 PJ), depending on the exact height of the burst as estimated when the scaling laws from the effects of nuclear weapons are employed.
-More recent calculations that include the effect of the object's momentum find that more of the energy was focused downward than would be the case from a nuclear explosion and estimate that the air burst had an energy range from 3 to 5 megatons of TNT (13 to 21 PJ).
+Early estimates of the energy of the Tunguska air burst ranged from 10–15 to 30 MtonTNT, depending on the exact height of the burst as estimated when the scaling laws from the effects of nuclear weapons are employed.

+More recent calculations that include the effect of the object's momentum find that more of the energy was focused downward than would be the case from a nuclear explosion and estimate that the air burst had an energy range of 3–5 MtonTNT.
 The 15-megaton (Mt) estimate represents an energy about 1,000 times greater than that of the Trinity nuclear test, and roughly equal to that of the United States' Castle Bravo nuclear test in 1954 (which measured 15.2 Mt) and one third that of the Soviet Union's Tsar Bomba test in 1961.
-A 2019 paper suggests the explosive power of the Tunguska event may have been around 20–30 megatons.
+A 2019 paper suggests the explosive power of the Tunguska event may have been around 20–30 Mt.

-Since the second half of the 20th century, close monitoring of Earth's atmosphere through infrasound and satellite observation has shown that asteroid air bursts with energies comparable to those of nuclear weapons routinely occur, although Tunguska-sized events, on the order of 5–15 megatons, are much rarer.
-Eugene Shoemaker estimated that 20-kiloton events occur annually and that Tunguska-sized events occur about once every 300 years.
-More recent estimates place Tunguska-sized events at about once every thousand years, with 5-kiloton air bursts averaging about once per year.
+Since the second half of the 20th century, close monitoring of Earth's atmosphere through infrasound and satellite observation has shown that asteroid air bursts with energies comparable to those of nuclear weapons routinely occur, although Tunguska-sized events, on the order of 5–15 Mt, are much rarer.
+Eugene Shoemaker estimated that 20 kt events occur annually and that Tunguska-sized events occur about once every 300 years.
+More recent estimates place Tunguska-sized events at about once every thousand years, with five-kiloton air bursts averaging about once per year.
 Most of these are thought to be caused by asteroid impactors, as opposed to mechanically weaker cometary materials, based on their typical penetration depths into the Earth's atmosphere.
-The largest asteroid air burst observed with modern instrumentation was the 500-kiloton Chelyabinsk meteor in 2013, which shattered windows and produced meteorites.
+The largest asteroid air burst observed with modern instrumentation was the 500 kt Chelyabinsk meteor in 2013, which shattered windows and produced meteorites.